c-poteat/linux_server_setup/AAP_Install.md

 ### Notes

-AAP was not working originally due to ansible-core 2.14 so I ran the command
+AAP was not installing correctly initially due to ansible-core version so I ran the command
 ```
 sudo dnf downgrade ansible-core 2.13
 ```